axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 .. include:: ../includes/_common-icon.rst

-|
-|

 Axon Express Management
 -----------------------

-Axon Express provides a function to help import/export the express process to Portal System.
+With Axon Express Management, administrator can import/export Express workflows in JSON format.
+Tthis feature is put in :ref:`Admin Settings <settings-admin-settings>`.

 .. figure:: images/express-management-tab.png

 .. note::
-  Because this feature is a part of Admin Setting, user needs to have role AXONIVY_PORTAL_ADMIN to use it.
+  To use this feature, user needs to have role AXONIVY_PORTAL_ADMIN.

-Export Express
-^^^^^^^^^^^^^^

-Export Express is a function to help Administrator can export the Express process in the Portal system to a JSON file for backup/restore or deploy to another environment.

 How to export:
 """"""""""""""
-The first, you need to login by an admin user.
-Go to the :guilabel:`Admin Setting`, switch to the :guilabel:`Express Management` tab.

-Look at the summary table of the express process, choose a process that you want to export to the JSON file.
+First, you need to choose workflows in Express workflows table , selected workflows will be export to the JSON file.
-Or click on the :guilabel:`Checkbox ALL` to export many processes.
+You can select multi workflows by click checkbox :guilabel:`ALL`.

 .. figure:: images/express-export-tab.png

-After selected the process, :guilabel:`Export Express` button will be enabled to click, so click on this button, a dialog will be shown on.
+After selected workflows, click :guilabel:`Export Express` button, export dialog will display and you can see workflows list will be exported.

-When the :guilabel:`Export Dialog` is displayed, you will see a list of the process will be exported to file.

 .. figure:: images/export-list-summary.png

-After reviewed and make sure all information is collected, press on the :guilabel:`Download` button, another dialog will be shown on.
+After reviewed and make sure workflows are collected, press :guilabel:`Download` button to download these workflows.
-Select a local to store this backup file, and press the :guilabel:`Save` button.

 .. important::